deepskystacker/DSS/Coding Guidelines.md

 		std::unique_ptr<QImage> image_;

-* The name of lambdas, functions and variables should be descriptive and use "camel case" for example:
+* The names of lambdas, functions and variables should be descriptive and use "camel case".
+Exceptions are allowed for short lived local variables whose usage and lifetime is clear.

 		void setRedoTip(QString string);
+		// Bad
+		QRegion rgn;
+		QPoint p;
+		// Good
+		QRegion clientRegion;
+		QPoint gravitySource;

 * Class names should normally start with a Capital letter.
 You shouldn't add a C to the front of the classname to indicate that the name is that of a class (see Hungarian notation comments above).
 For example: